 Once a student enrolls, a grade will be assigned for any class that is not dropped.(Section 51306,Title 5)

 Students who are not doing well in a class or who have been absent a significant number of days should consult with their counselor or instructor before dropping the class.
-No notation of "W" or other symbol shall be made on the Academic Record of the student who withdraws, or drops, a class during the first four weeks of the semester or 30% of a short-term course.
-A "W" will appear if a student withdraws between the fifth week and fourteenth week (or 75% of the course).
+No notation of "W" or other symbol shall be made on the Academic Record of the student who withdraws, or drops, a class during the first two weeks of the semester or 20% of a short-term course.
+A "W" will appear if a student withdraws between the third week and fourteenth week (or 75% of the course).
 Excessive withdrawals can result in "Progress" probation and loss of financial aid eligibility.

 Procedure for Dropping or Withdrawing From a Course

 WebAdvisor may be used to drop a class during the allowed drop period or the student may submit a completed drop card at Admissions and Records at the Ukiah Campus, or the Lake or Willits Centers.